-Port Lincoln is a well-established suburb in South Australia within the Port Lincoln local government area (postcode 5606).
+Port Lincoln (postcode 5606) is a settled mid-to-large suburb in South Australia within the Port Lincoln local government area.
 With a population of 14,458, the suburb has an established demographic with a median age of 41.
 Households earn a median income of $65K per year, with an average household size of 2.3 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.0% year-on-year at the LGA level.
+SA employment has moved +2.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+SA also had 23 Commonwealth-backed major projects under construction, 2 underway, and 11 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, technicians & trades, community & personal service.
+Employment in the area leans toward healthcare and retail trade.
 The top ancestries reported are English, Australian, Scottish.

 Port Lincoln is served by 8 schools, including 4 primary, 1 secondary, 2 combined, 1 special.
 The average ICSEA score is 922, which is below the national average of 1,000.
 Healthcare facilities include 1 public hospital.
 The crime rate in the Port Lincoln LGA is higher than average at 13,425 incidents per 100,000 population.

-From an investment perspective, Port Lincoln offers a gross rental yield of 6.4%, rated as high yield.
-Property prices sit below the state median ($355K/$950K), suggesting a potential value opportunity.
+On the investment side, The gross rental yield works out to roughly 6.9%, which reads as high yield.
+Property prices sit below the state median ($355K/$950K), which can point to relative value.
 The price-to-income ratio of 5.5x is considered affordable.
 House prices have moved +31.5% year-on-year.
+Population growth of +0.0% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.